pomo-dev/PoMo/README.md

 Running PoMo
 ====
-To run PoMo, type from terminal:
+To run PoMo, execute

 `python path_to_PoMo/PoMo.py  path_to_data/Data.txt`

-Data must either be in Fasta format, or in allele count format (see example files).
+The data file must either be in Fasta format, or in allele count format (see example files).

 Options